PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 Alternatively, if you are familiar with git, the directory can be cloned as usual through the terminal.
 Note: The repo is currently private, so if the link leads to a dead page, reach out to one of the developers to get acccess.

-PsyNeuLink is compatible with any version of python 3, but this tutorial requires a 3.5 installation with the latest versions of IPython, jupyter, and matplotlib installed.
+PsyNeuLink is compatible with any version of python 3, but the tutorial (see below) requires a 3.5 installation with the latest versions of IPython, jupyter, and matplotlib installed.

 To install the package, navigate to the cloned directory in a terminal, switch to your preferred python3 environment, then run the command __"pip install ."__
 (make sure to include the period and to use the appropriate pip/pip3 command for python 3.5).
 All prerequisite packages will be automatically added to your environment.

+Once downloaded, a tutorial can be by running the terminal command ``jupyter notebook`` within the root directory of the PsyNeuLink package.
+Once the jupyther notebook opens, within the list of files click on "PsyNeuLink Tutorial.ipynb".
+This will open the tutorial, that will provide any additional information needed to get started.

 .. _Contributors: